redpanda-data/connect/resources/docs/inputs/list.md

 Subscribe to a NATS subject.
 NATS is at-most-once, if you need at-least-once behaviour then look at NATS Stream.

-The url can contain username/password semantics. e.g. nats://derek:pass@localhost:4222
+The urls can contain username/password semantics. e.g. nats://derek:pass@localhost:4222

-Comma separated arrays are also supported, e.g. urlA, urlB.

 ## `nats_stream`

 Subscribe to a NATS Stream subject, which is at-least-once.
 Joining a queue is optional and allows multiple clients of a subject to consume using queue semantics.

 Tracking and persisting offsets through a durable name is also optional and works with or without a queue.
 If a durable name is not provided then subjects are consumed from the most recently published message.

-The url can contain username/password semantics. e.g. nats://derek:pass@localhost:4222

-Comma separated arrays are also supported, e.g. urlA, urlB.

 ## `nsq`